AP-Skill-Development-Corporation/Crud/CRUD.md

 </html>
 ```

-This page shows the specific user details, here we can modify the details and update.
+This page shows the given id details.You can now change the information accordingly and update.
+This will change the data in the database.

 **`edit/id.html`**
 ```